-Assumption type and why we make it Assumption for this Long Term Plan Level of uncertainty Potential effect on the financial estimates (if assumption is incorrect) COVID-19 pandemic Council makes this assumption because in the recent past, For the purposes of planning and budgeting our work over the next ten years, Council has made the assumption that a pandemic will not result in significant disruptions that would impact our ability to provide our services.
-MEDIUM HIGH the COVID-19 pandemic has significantly disrupted our district, communities, economy We have not forecasted any additional demand for Council services and facilities as a direct result of a new pandemic.
-We have also not forecasted any reduction in revenue resulting from a pandemic. and Council service delivery.
-The disruption and the need for subsequent response and recovery has substantial financial There continues to be the possibility that future pandemic events could impact our ability to access the materials or labour we need for key projects.
-We have assumed that we will be able to deliver the projects set in the Long Term Plan, but this would need to be assessed on a project-by-project basis at the time of any future developments. implications for Council.
+Assumption type and why we make it Assumption for this Long Term Plan Level of uncertainty Potential effect on the financial estimates (if assumption is incorrect) COVID-19 pandemic The Council makes this assumption because in the recent For the purposes of planning and budgeting our work over the next 10-years, the Council has made the assumption that a pandemic will not result in significant disruptions that would impact our ability to provide our services.
+MEDIUM нібн past, the COVID-19 pandemic has significantly disrupted our district, communities, economy We have not forecasted any additional demand for Council services and facilities as a direct result of a new pandemic.
+We have also not forecasted any reduction in revenue resulting from a pandemic. and the Council's service delivery.
+The disruption and the need for subsequent response and recovery has substantial financial implications for the Council.
+There continues to be the possibility that future pandemic events could impact our ability to access the materials or labour we need for key projects.
+We have assumed that we will be able to deliver the projects set in the Long Term Plan, but this would need to be assessed on a project-by-project basis at the time of any future developments.
 The cost of rates for the community continues to be a key consideration through the development of the Long Term Plan, particularly given the economic implications of COVID-19.